 Nature, as a concept, has been socially constructed as an object and a subject providing people with meaningful experiences.
 Accordingly, leisure activities in nature enhance the interaction between people and natural environment.
 Thus, increasing their attachment to it.

-People will become more conscious about conservating the protected areas and become more sustainable as travelers.
+People will become more conscious about the conservation of protected areas and become more sustainable as travelers.

 Concept in our experiences